To sustain same overtime

 As was agreed upon at the last JMO held in Bauchi, a flag-off was organized for the Joint Field Team at Jos on 2/12/13.
 At this meeting, all the stakeholders made of the Joint Technical Team, Interim Administrators of the Borderline LGA’s, Paramount Traditional Rulers and other relevant Community Leaders were briefed/sensitized aot the actual field exercise that was soon to follow.
 The briefing was done by the representative of the Director-General, National Boundary Commission (NBC), Abuja.

 The meeting concluded with the inauguration of the Joint Technical Team, which went into further discussion where it was agreed that the field exercise should commence.
 However, in view of the anticipated party primaries of the recently concluded Local Council Election in Plateau State, the field exercise was conclusively fixed to take off from 6/1/14, with the two camps for the surveyor to be at Toro (Bauchi State) and Pankshing (Plateau State).
-Copy of this flag-off meeting also attached for ease of reference, please.

 The commissioner of the Plateau State Boundary Commission and his Officials, the Joint Technical Team, Interim Administrators of Jos-North and Jos-East LGA’s, along with their Officials were in Toro on the 6/1/2014 to formerly set up the first camp.
 This meeting was hosted by the Chairman of Toro LGA, and had in attendance Officials from Bauchi State Boundary Committee and Other Stakeholders.